mauroemartinez/VBA-extract-comments-function/README.md

 Extract comments (threaded or not) with an added function to a cell by creating it using VBA script.
 # Steps:
 1) Copy the script from de .bas file from the second line on.
-2) Right click on the sheet name (for example, sheet1).
+2) Right click on the sheet name (for example, sheet1), click on View Code.
 3) Insert, Module.
 4) Paste the script.
 5) Close the windows until you see your sheet again.